espressomd/espresso/doc/sphinx/io.rst

     vtk_density = vtk_grids["density"]
     print(vtk_density.shape)

-For a self-contained example, please refer to :ref:`LB VTK output`.
+For self-contained examples, please refer to :ref:`LB VTK output` and :ref:`EK VTK output`.

+Some lattice-based methods support structured uniform grids.
+In this case, the file extension is ``.vti`` and each piece has absolute coordinates, making the reconstruction of the 3D grid trivial.
+The aforementioned VTK reader natively supports both structured and unstructured grid formats, and selects the correct reader backend based on the XML metadata.